 Maria Sibylla enjoyed a very privileged childhood.
-Along with the traditional girl’s education of reading, writing, and household tasks, she learned to paint and print books and pictures alongside her brothers.
+Along with the traditional girl’s education of reading, writing, and household tasks, she learned painting and printmaking alongside her brothers.
 But when her brothers were allowed to travel around Europe to finish their artistic education, Maria Sibylla was held back because girls of her social standing were not allowed that kind of freedom.

-Instead, Maria Sybilla found inspiration in her own backyard.
-At the age of 13, she began to collect and study insects.
-She was fascinated by the metamorphosis, or changes, that insects underwent over the course of their lives.
-Her first serious study was a collection of drawings and descriptions of the life cycle of silk worms.
-She was able to collect many silk worm samples because her uncle was a silk manufacturer.
+Instead, Maria Sibylla found inspiration in her own backyard.
+At the age of thirteen, she began to collect and study insects.
+She was fascinated by the metamorphosis, or change, that insects undergo over the course of their lives.
+Her first serious study was a collection of drawings and descriptions of the life cycle of silkworms.
+She was able to acquire many silkworm samples because her uncle was a silk manufacturer.
 Her family was a bit confused by her love of insects, but they were impressed by her artwork and encouraged her studies.

-In 1665, when Maria Sibylla was 18 years old, she married John Andreas Graff, her stepfather’s apprentice.
+In 1665, when Maria Sibylla was eighteen years old, she married her stepfather’s apprentice, John Andreas Graff.
 Three years later, she gave birth to their first daughter, Johanna.
-In 1670, the small family moved to the city of Nuremberg, John’s hometown.
+In 1670 the small family moved to John’s hometown, the city of Nuremberg.
 Maria Sibylla’s reputation as an artist spread quickly in her new city, and she started teaching other young women how to paint and draw.
 She also studied the plant and insect life of Nuremberg, and continued to create her art.
-In 1675, her husband published Maria Sibylla’s first book, a collection of flower and plant illustrations intended to be used as models and patterns for works of art and embroidery.
-A woman publishing a book was a very big deal, but Maria Sibylla was already hard at work preparing something much more ambitious.
+In 1675 her husband published Maria Sibylla’s first book, a collection of flower and plant illustrations intended to be used as models and patterns for works of art and embroidery.
+A woman publishing a book was a major accomplishment, but Maria Sibylla was already hard at work preparing something much more ambitious.

-In 1679, just a year after the birth of her second daughter, Dorothea, Maria Sibylla published her first scientific book, The Wonderful Transformation and Singular Flower Food of Caterpillars … Painted from Life and Engraved in Copper.
-In each illustration, Maria Sibylla painted the entire life cycle of her subject, from egg to larva (caterpillar), to pupa (chrysalis), to butterfly or moth.
-She painted all of these different stages around the plant that was the subject’s main source of food, and wrote a short text describing her observations.
+In 1679, just a year after the birth of her second daughter Dorothea, Maria Sibylla published her first scientific book, The Wonderful Transformation and Singular Flower Food of Caterpillars … Painted from Life and Engraved in Copper.
+In each illustration, Maria Sibylla painted the entire life cycle of her subject: from egg to larva (caterpillar) to pupa (chrysalis) to butterfly or moth.
+She painted all of these different stages around the plant that was the subject’s main source of food and wrote short texts describing her observations.
 This was not just a book of illustrations, but a book intended to share what she had learned with others.
-Her work impressed male scientists and established Maria Sibylla as an important new voice in the growing field of entomology, the study of insects.
+Her work impressed the scientific community and established Maria Sibylla as an important new voice in the growing field of entomology, the study of insects.

 Maria Sibylla is remembered today as one of the most important woman scientists of the Enlightenment.

-After two years in Surinam, Maria Sibylla returned to Amsterdam, where she began work on a new book about her findings.
+After two years in Suriname, Maria Sibylla returned to Amsterdam, where she began work on a new book about her findings.
 For the next four years, she wrote in her spare time and worked hard as a teacher and specimen dealer to make the money to publish her book.
-In 1705, her hard work paid off.
-Using the skills she had learned from her stepfather and her husband, Maria Sibylla self-published her most important work, The Metamorphosis of the Insects of Surinam.
-Her book allowed European scientists to learn about an entirely different ecosystem without having to travel across the Atlantic Ocean, and solidified Maria Sibylla’s status as one of the most important scientists in Amsterdam.
+In 1705 Maria Sibylla self-published her most important work, The Metamorphosis of the Insects of Surinam.
+Her book allowed European scientists to learn about an entirely different ecosystem without having to travel across the Atlantic Ocean, and it solidified Maria Sibylla’s status as one of the most important scientists in Amsterdam.